WrinkledEth/WrinkledEth/README.md

-- 👋 Hi, I’m @wrinkledeth
-- 👀 I’m interested in web3 / decentralized applications
+- 👋 Hi, I’m @wrinkledeth.
+I'm interested in web3 & decentralized applications.
-- 🌱 I’m currently learning Go / Rust / Solidity
+- 🌱 I’m currently focused on learning Rust / Solidity!
-- 💞️ I’m looking to collaborate on web3 projects!
-- 📫 How to reach me: wrinkled.eth@gmail.com
+- 📫 wrinkled.eth@gmail.com

 <!---
 WrinkledEth/WrinkledEth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.